-Challenging sugar trade dynamics - Sugar is a worldwide With high competition for specialty sugars in European markets, commodity and 100% linked to the cost of freight, demand and greater focus will be placed on emerging markets such as China supply dynamics, and climate change.
-The global sugar market was and India.
-We are working actively with the MSS to assist them in profoundly affected by the European Union's abolition of sugar quotas strengthening the branding and marketing of Mauritian sugar, and in October 2017, which contributed to a global supply surplus and to identify new market opportunities, particularly in our distinctive resulting lower sugar prices.
-The global sugar market is also impacted specialty sugars.
-We believe that the longer-term fundamentals for by strong protectionist measures in many sugar-producing countries, sugar remain strong, particularly given growing consumer demand in such as in Europe and India where producers are given subsidies; emerging markets and for healthier, unrefined sugars that command Brazil, historically the largest sugar producer, mainly produces for a price premium. its own internal use and for the production of ethanol for energy, with surplus being sold onto the global market.
+Challenging sugar trade dynamics - Sugar is a worldwide commodity and 100% linked to the cost of freight, demand and supply dynamics, and climate change.
+The global sugar market was profoundly affected by the European Union's abolition of sugar quotas in October 2017, which contributed to a global supply surplus and resulting lower sugar prices.
+The global sugar market is also impacted by strong protectionist measures in many sugar-producing countries, such as in Europe and India where producers are given subsidies; Brazil, historically the largest sugar producer, mainly produces for its own internal use and for the production of ethanol for energy, with surplus being sold onto the global market.
 This results in very different pricing competitors to Mauritius.